reframejs/reframe/helpers/wildcard-api/examples.md

-The intro shows how to use Wildcard and shows Wildcard's benefits.
+The overview shows how to use Wildcard and lists Wildcard's benefits and drawbacks.

 - [Example]
 - [Tailored endpoints]